A solar farm within the rating of the line

 Not every part of the grid has ANM available, but it is being rolled out on more and more of the network across the country.
 It is important to be able to understand whether an ANM connection is available, and whether it might be suitable for your proposed connection.

 ANM systems have both technical and commercial limits.
-Accordingly, network operators are developing different categories of ANM systems, starting with Western Power Distribution (WPD) and its Category Z ANM and Category B ANM.
+Accordingly, network operators are developing different categories of ANM systems, starting with National Grid Electricity Distribution (NGED) and its Category Z ANM and Category B ANM.